Reference

 api(base, methods)

-API adds thrower() and getdata() middleware.
+For applications, the factory functions are the preferred entry point. api() adds thrower() and getdata() middleware.
 Non-OK responses throw, and OK responses with response.data return that data directly.

 jsonApi(base, methods)